-Bold Indicates literal command line options, filenames, keywords, function/subroutine names, pathnames, and directory names.
+Links Links to other sections and chapters in this guide appear in blue.
+For example, Chapter 1 describes how to compile, link, and run programs.
+Links to applications, files, and reference pages appear in red.
+For example, for details on the f77 command, see the f77(1) reference page.
+Bold Indicates literal command line option, keywords, and functions.
 Italics Represents user-defined values.
-Replace the item in italics with a legal value.
-Italics are also used for command names, manual page names, and manual titles.
+Replace the item in italics with a valid value.
+Italics are also used for command names, path and file names, and manual titles.
 Courier Indicates command syntax, program listings, computer output, and error messages.
 Courier bold Indicates user input. [] Enclose optional command arguments.
 0 Surround arguments or are empty if the function has no arguments following function/subroutine names.
 Surround manual page section in which the command is described following IRIX commands. {} Enclose two or more items from which you must specify exactly one.
-Separates two or more optional items.
+1 Separates two or more optional items.
 Indicates that the preceding optional items can appear more than once in succession.
 IRIX shell prompt for the superuser. % IRIX shell prompt for users other than the superuser.